Surreal estate: the world’s weirdest properties

 Casa Invisibile, Ljubljana, Slovenia

-Blending seamlessly into the snowy rural landscape, this clever camouflaged house in Slovenia was designed by Austrian studio Delugan Meissl Associated Architects.
+Blending seamlessly into the snowy rural landscape, this cleverly camouflaged house in Slovenia was designed by Austrian studio Delugan Meissl Associated Architects.
 Clad in mirrors, the property reflects its rural surroundings, creating a wow-factor architectural statement that responds sensitively to its natural spot.

 Casa Invisibile, Ljubljana, Slovenia